 Fisheries Advisory Committee

 The Board's Fisheries Advisory Committee (FAC) includes representatives from various fishing groups, Fisheries and Oceans Canada (DFO), the Nova Scotia Department of Agriculture and Fisheries, Natural Resources Canada, and the Nova Scotia Department of Energy.
-FAC members provide advice and suggestions to the Board for consideration in work authorization applications, regulations and guidelines.
-Meetings are held quarterly and briefings are sent out to inform and engage members in discussion of upcoming projects and other petroleum related activities.
+FAC members provide advice and suggestions to the CNSOPB for consideration in activity authorization applications, CNSOPB input into the development of regulations and CNSOPB issued guidelines.
+FAC meetings take place two to three times annually.
 Committee members are provided with notice of all environmental assessments and are invited to submit comments to the Board for consideration during the review processes.

 For a list of Fisheries Advisory Committee members, please click here.